chriscareycode/nagiostv-react/README.md

 History
 ------------
+This project is the latest in many rewrites of NagiosTV over the years using different tech stacks.
+This version uses React, and TypeScript, and connecting to Nagios with the Nagios CGI APIs.
+Later, MK Livestatus API connector was added as an alternative to the Nagios CGIs APIs.

 NagiosTV was started around 2008.
 Originally it was called ajax-monitor-for-nagios.
 Over the years I have continued to run it at home to monitor my own network.

 Originally it was written in PHP for Nagios 3 and used the ndoutils package to get status. ndoutils would write the statuses into a MySQL database, and the UI would read the statuses from the database.